 Fish Oil - 0:100%

-But all of us will benefit from cutting out these pro-inflammatory oils in favor of Paleo-friendly fats like beef tallow and duck fat (best for high-heat cooking) as well as coconut, avocado, walnut, macadamia or extra-virgin olive oil (best for moderate-heat cooking).
+Most of us will benefit from cutting out these pro-inflammatory oils in favor of animal fats like beef tallow and duck fat (best for high-heat cooking) as well as coconut, avocado, walnut, macadamia or extra-virgin olive oil (best for moderate-heat cooking).

 Increase Omega-3 Intake (EPA/DHA)